emipa606/MusicalInstruments/README.md

 - Removed redundant Harmony.dll
 - Fixed the musical workbench, thanks мєкση for the help!
 - Added burn unwanted instrument recipe
+- To have the instruments play actual music use [this](https://steamcommunity.com/sharedfiles/filedetails/?id=3134829573) mod by Pos 5

 ![Image](https://i.imgur.com/pufA0kM.png)